Nagajyothichinta/ex1-prompt/README.md

 perform a wide range of tasks such as sentiment analysis, summarization, translation, and dialogue generation.
 Their ability to learn from context allows them to provide coherent responses that closely resemble human language.
 2. Neural Network Structure: The Transformer Model
 The underlying neural network structure of modern LLMs is based on the transformer architecture.
-The transformer model, introduced by Vaswani et al. in 2017, revolutionized NLP by replacing traditional

-recurrent neural networks (RNNs) and convolutional neural networks (CNNs).
-Transformers use self-attention mechanisms to weigh the importance of different words in a sentence, allowing the model to process words in parallel and better capture long-range dependencies between words.
-In a transformer, the model consists of an encoder and a decoder.
+The transformer model, introduced by Vaswani et al. in 2017, revolutionized NLP by replacing traditional recurrent neural networks (RNNs) and convolutional neural networks (CNNs).
+Transformers use self-attention mechanisms to weigh the importance of different words in a sentence, allowing the model to process words in parallel and better capture long-range dependencies between words.In a transformer, the model consists of an encoder and a decoder.
 The encoder processes the input sequence (such as a sentence), generating hidden representations of each word.
 The decoder then uses these representations to produce the output (such as a translated sentence or a response).
 This structure allows the model to understand context and generate fluent text by focusing on relevant parts of the input.
 3. LLMs in Action: Text Generation and Chatbots
 Large Language Models generate human-like language by processing text prompts and predicting the next word or sequence of words.
 This process involves feeding the model a prompt (such as a question or statement) and allowing it to generate coherent responses by sampling from possible outcomes.
 For example, in chatbots, LLMs analyze user input and produce relevant, context-aware replies by learning from previous conversations.
 In text generation tools, LLMs can create original content based on a few input words or phrases.
 For instance, given the prompt "Once upon a time," the model might generate a full story by leveraging its training data to predict plausible sequences of words.
 This capability allows LLMs to be used in applications such as creative writing,